developersbm/Calendar/README.md

     - Managing user authentication securely (e.g., logging in and verifying users).
     - Interacting with the database to store and fetch information about calendars, templates, groups, and saving plans.
 - **Security**:
-    - User authentication uses secure services like AWS Cognito or OAuth.
+    - User authentication uses secure services like AWS Cognito.
     - Data is stored safely using cloud-based database solutions like AWS RDS.

 ### Cloud Computing